The Lion and the Lamb (film)

 The Lion and the Lamb is a 1931 American Pre-Code comedy thriller film directed by George B. Seitz and starring Walter Byron, Carmel Myers and Raymond Hatton.
 It is an adaptation of the 1930 novel of the same title by E. Phillips Oppenheim.

-Synopsis
+Plot

 In London a young man who has recently inherited a title as an Earl encounters a notorious gang known as the Lambs and is blackmailed into joining them due to his fingerprints on a knife used to kill an alleged traitor to the gang.